cvisionai/tator/doc/developer.md

 1.)
 A ``dev/`` branch is a story of how a feature came to be.
 It should be a
     series of logical commits that make review and bisection possible.

 2.) ``dev/`` branches may be pushed to the repository.
 There is no expectation
     a ``dev/`` branch is stable and it can be deleted or force-pushed.

 3.)
 Commit messages are helpful commentary for initial review and later
     bisections.
-    a.)
-"Fixes #NNN" or "Closes #NNN" will automatically close the issue when this commit is pushed to master.
-This can be on either the individual commit within a dev branch or the merge commit. b.) "[migrate-required]" can be added to a commit that induces a database migration.

 4.)
+"Fixes #NNN" or "Closes #NNN" will automatically close the issue
+        when this commit is pushed to master.
+This can be on either the individual commit within a dev branch or the merge commit.

+5.) "[migrate-required]" can be added to a commit that induces a database
+        migration.

+6.)
 Merges, and pushes must be done in submodules prior to the top-level
     project.
 This avoids the master branch pointing to an unknown commit in a submodule.